• Where to Plant

 I always install my tomato cages as soon as I plant my tomatoes.
 I’ve found that if I don’t get them out right away then I forget and they end up being a pain to put on the larger plants later.

 I have found tomatoes cages are better for determinate varieties of tomatoes.
-Indeterminate varieties grow too tall and are better suited for staking or fences.
+Indeterminate tomato varieties grow too tall and are better suited for a trellis, some staking or fences.

 Would you like to learn more about growing tomatoes?
-My growing tomato heaven course is the perfect way to learn all you need to know to grow your best crop of tomatoes ever!!
-And for being a Stoney Acres reader you can get the 90-minute course for only $10!
+My Growing Tomato Heaven course is the perfect way to learn all you need to know to grow your best crop of tomatoes ever!!
+Learn more about the course by clicking on the picture above.

 Category: Tomatoes, Tools/EquipmentTag: Tomatoes